Sandworm (Dune): Description

 Sandworms are giant creatures found only on the desert planet Arrakis.
-They are worshipped as agents of God by the Fremen, who consider their actions a form of divine intervention.
-The Fremen also refer to the sandworms as "Makers" or "Shai-Hulud".
+They are reverently called Shai-Hulud by the planet's indigenous Fremen, who worship them as agents of God whose actions are a form of divine intervention.
+The Fremen also refer to the sandworms as Makers.

 Physiology

 Herbert describes sandworms as colossal terrestrial annelids with features of the lamprey.
 They have an array of crystalline teeth which are used primarily for rasping rocks and sand.
 During his first close encounter with a sandworm in Dune, Paul notes, "Its mouth was some eighty meters in diameter ... crystal teeth with the curved shape of crysknives glinting around the rim ... the bellows breath of cinnamon, subtle aldehydes ... acids ..."

 Sandworms grow to hundreds of meters in length, with specimens observed over 400 m long and 40 m in diameter, although Paul becomes a sandrider by summoning a worm that "appeared to be" around half a league (1.5 mi) or more in length.
 These gigantic worms burrow deep in the ground and travel swiftly; "most of the sand on Arrakis is credited to sandworm action".

 Sandworms are described as "incredibly tough" by Liet-Kynes, who further notes that "high-voltage electrical shock applied separately to each ring segment" is the only known way to kill and preserve them; atomics are the only explosive powerful enough to kill an entire worm, with conventional explosives being unfeasible as "each ring segment has a life of its own".
 Water is poisonous to the worms, but it is in too short supply on Arrakis to be of use against any but the smallest of them.